tsackton/taelgarverse/docs/people/sembarans/ysabel.md

 ![Ysabel](../../assets/ysabel.png){align="right"; width="420"} A striking and comely woman with a rough scar running from her eye to her neck.
 She is the sheriff of [Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>) and leads a part of the [Lord's Guard](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/lord-s-guard-of-cleenseau.md>).
 She has many opinions about her employers, in particular [Rinault Essford](<./rinault-essford.md>), and does not always successfully keep them to herself.

+She grew in skill of arms and bravery during an unsettled period in late 1719, but died fighting zombies during the [Undead Attacks in Sembara](<../../events/1700s/1720/01/undead-attacks-in-sembara.md>).